-Running Versus Walking: Which One Burns More Calories
+Running V/s Walking: Which One Burns More Calories

-That walking burns more fat than running is true since fat is used as a fuel while working out at a lower intensity.
+That fact that walking burns fat more than running is true since fat is used as a fuel while working out at a lower intensity.
 As you pump up the exercise intensity from walking to running, the fuel now used is carbohydrates.
-But let us tell you that it doesn’t matter if fat or carbs are used as fuel because you would want to burn calories at the end of the day as a goal.
+But let us tell you that it doesn’t matter if fat or carbs are used as fuel, because the ultimate goal you would want to achieve at the end of the day is, burn calories.

 Let us understand this through numbers and time.
 30 minutes of brisk walking will burn 187 calories at 4 mph.
 On the contrary, 30 minutes of running will burn 365 calories at 6 mph.
-Thus, running burning calories than walking and burning of calories will contribute to greater weight loss.
+Thus, running leads to burning of more calories than walking and burning of calories will contribute to greater weight loss.